Billo Frómeta

 Luis María Frómeta Pereyra most known as Billo Frómeta (15 November 1915 – 5 May 1988) was a Dominican-Venezuelan orchestra conductor, arranger and composer.

 Billo's compositions achieve international fame, and those dedicated to Caracas, where he married several times and raised a family, made him the most beloved of composers.
 He always included Dominican Merengue and mangulinas in his recordings.

-Billo Frómeta with his group, Billo’s Caracas Boys.

-He was a great entertainer for Dominican musicians who visited Caracas such as Johnny Ventura and Wilfrido Vargas.
-Besides the merengue, the joropo was his great passion.
-Likewise, he was considered the most animated interpreter of Colombian cumbia, for which he was honored.
+He was considered the most animated interpreter of Colombian cumbia, for which he was honored.

 Early career

-Luis María Frómeta Pereira was born in Pimentel, Duarte Province, Dominican Republic, on November 15, 1915.
+Luis María Frómeta Pereira was born in Pimentel, Duarte Province, Dominican Republic, on 15 November 1915.
 He would move with his family to San Francisco de Macorís some years later.
 The school he attended there had compulsory music lessons, so he learned much of his musical training there.

 In 1930, at the age of 15, he founded and was the resident conductor of the Banda del Cuerpo de Bomberos de Ciudad Trujillo (Ciudad Trujillo's Fire Brigade's Band).
 He also founded the Orquesta Sinfónica de Santo Domingo during this time.